About THE CONFERENCE

 • Prof. Dr. Miglena Zhiyanski

-KEYNOTE SPEAKERS
+KEYNOTE SPEAKER

 Prof. Zhiyanski is head of the Forest Ecology Department at the Forest Research Institute - Bulgarian Academy of Sciences and a recognized expert in forest ecology, soil science, ecosystem restoration, and long-term monitoring.
 Her research focuses on understanding ecosystem processes and resilience, and on translating scientific knowledge into policy-relevant frameworks.
 Actively engaged in European initiatives such as MAES and SEEA-EA, in long-term ecosystem research (LTER, ICP Forests), and in policy-oriented projects including forestry sector reform in RNM, she contributes to the implementation of ecosystem restoration and environmental policies.
 Her work also addresses critical loads and ecosystem sensitivity to environmental pressures, advancing monitoring as a cornerstone for effective, evidence-based environmental decision-making.

-Title: Restoration as a Process, Not a Product: Why Monitoring Defines Success
+Tentative title: Restoration as a Process, Not a Product: Why Monitoring Defines Success

 • Dr. Tomáš Rebok

-KEYNOTE SPEAKERS
+KEYNOTE SPEAKER

 Senior researcher at the Institute of Computer Science, Masaryk University, head of Tom Rebok’s Research Group